Represents: 4th Ward

 Term: Jan 2014 - Dec 2017

-Pinky serves as the Energy Efficiency Manager at Puget Sound Energy collaborating with businesses, cities, counties, and residents.
-Pinky teaches Energy Efficiency and manages community-wide initiatives to put the Pacific Northwest on the path towards a more responsible and sustainable future.
+In my full-time job, I work for Puget Sound Energy as the Energy Efficiency Outreach Manager for Northwest Washington, collaborating with businesses, cities, counties, and residents.
+I teach Energy Efficiency and manage community-wide initiatives to put the Pacific Northwest on the path towards a more responsible and sustainable future.

-Combining her practical humanitarian values with her background in project management, Pinky serves Bellingham in a wide range of community leadership roles.
-She is a member of Sustainable Connections, the Whatcom and Ferndale Chambers of Commerce, the Whatcom Business Alliance, North West Economic Council and the Bellingham City Club.
-She has served on the Greenways Advisory Committee and on the board for the Center for New Media.
+I have a background in project management that highlights my practical humanitarian values, I serve Bellingham in a wide range of community leadership roles.
+I am a member of Sustainable Connections, the Whatcom and Ferndale Chambers of Commerce, the Whatcom Business Alliance, North West Economic Council, and the Bellingham City Club.
+I have also served on the Greenways Advisory Committee and on the board for the Opportunity Council.

-Pinky was born and raised with a large family in a village in Northern Alberta, Canada.
-She has traveled the world and lived in four countries, but has chosen to lay her roots in Bellingham for her love of this city.
+I was born and raised with a large family in a village in Northern Alberta, Canada.
+I’ve traveled the world and lived in four countries, but have chosen to lay my roots in Bellingham.

-An avid runner, Pinky also enjoys many of the outdoor recreation opportunities in Bellingham.
-She loves the arts, movies, live music and dancing.
-She hopes to be a role-model for young girls, encouraging more women to step up to positions in leadership and dreams of a day when we have more diverse representation in our government.
-She works towards a healthy Lake Whatcom, a vibrant local economy and a working waterfront.
-Pinky believes we should celebrate our uniqueness and the value it can bring to our conversation.
-Commitment to community and love for people is what drives her engagement and she encourages you to share your views and vision of Bellingham with her.
+I hope to be a role-model for young girls, encouraging more women to step up to positions of leadership and I dream of a day when we have more diverse representation in our government.
+I believe we should celebrate our uniqueness and the value it can bring to our conversation.
+Commitment to community and love for people are what drive my engagement.
+I encourage you to share your views and vision of Bellingham with me.